stelzinga/MF/Management_Framework-Appendix.md

 Although knowledge is important, the focus is mostly on skills related to the acquisition, and use, of knowledge as well as behaviours in relation to interaction with colleagues and Suppliers such as to achieve the Objectives.

 ### Performance Categories
 Performance Categories refer to the various aspects of behaviour involved in achieving Objectives.
-There are three Performance Categories:
+As per the Management Framework there are three Performance Categories for Staff:
 - Dependability
 - Proactivity
 - Leadership

-Other categories are possiblez but the above three cover the broadest range of behaviours as explained below:
+Other categories are possible but the above three cover the broadest range of behaviours .
+They are reperated here:

 #### Dependability
 Deliver Objectives (Routines and Projects) on time.
 Dependability focuses on *What*, *When* and *How* to complete assigned, and thus known Objectives and their underlying Processes.
 It is what most people have in mind when asked to review a Staff's performance.
 Dependability relates to the Staff's *competency* which is the ability to carry out Processes effectively, autonomously and timely to yield the expected Result and includes the capacity to: